SAP-samples/teched2022-XP260/exercises/ex5/README.md

 In this exercise you will learn how to access the administration console of the SAP Cloud Connector and establish a connection to your subaccount in the cloud

-1. Open the SAP Cloud Connector adminstration console at https://localhost:8443
+1. Open the SAP Cloud Connector administration console at https://localhost:8443
 <br><img src="/exercises/ex5/images/SCC_Logon.png" width="70%">

 2. The overview page of the connector is displayed.
 Click on the button "Add Subaccount"